OSI-INC/ATD/README.txt

 1) Install php, version 8.3 or greater.

-2) Listen on PHP Server: Open a locally hosted php server in your terminal within the QBI directory, using php -S <your ip address>:<port to listen on>(ex: php -S 192.168.1.186:3000)
+2) Listen on PHP Server: Open a locally hosted php server in your terminal within the ATD directory, using php -S <your ip address>:<port to listen on>(ex: php -S 192.168.1.186:3000)

 3) In your web browser, open a socket to this server by navigating to